arpitbbhayani/articles/blogs/constant-folding-python.md

 day_sec = 24 * 60 * 60
 ```

 When the compiler encounters a constant expression, like above, it evaluates the expression and replaces it with the evaluated value.
-The expression is usually replaced by the evaluated value in the the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), but the implementation is totally up to the language.
+The expression is usually replaced by the evaluated value in the [Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree), but the implementation is totally up to the language.
 Hence the above expression is effectively executed as

 ```python
 day_sec = 86400